We earn commissions from qualifying purchases. This doesn't affect our rankings or reviews. How we review

 Belgium has reached 11 GW of installed solar capacity, making it the highest solar capacity per capita in continental Europe at approximately 940W per person.
 The Flemish region accounts for 68% of total capacity.
 Solar generated 12.4% of Belgium's electricity in 2025.
 The Walloon and Brussels regions offer separate regional incentive programmes with varying prosumer compensation rates.

-Italy's flagship Superbonus has been reduced from 110% to 65% for 2026 following the government's budget adjustments.
-Solar panel installations with energy storage remain eligible for the deduction, spread over 10 years.
+Italy's flagship Superbonus applied at 65% to expenses incurred in 2025 only, down from the original 110% following the government's budget adjustments.
+For 2026, solar PV no longer qualifies for the Superbonus and instead falls under the ordinary renovation deduction (detrazione ristrutturazione edilizia): 50% for a primary residence and 36% otherwise, spread over 10 years.
 The Scambio sul Posto (net metering) programme continues unchanged at a maximum of 200 kW for residential and commercial systems.

-UK-based Oxford PV has begun commercial production of its perovskite-silicon tandem solar cells, achieving 28.6% module efficiency — the highest for any commercially available residential panel.
+UK-based Oxford PV made its first commercial perovskite-silicon tandem shipment in September 2024 (a US utility-scale project).
+Current commercial module efficiency is around 25%, with the company targeting 26% in 2026.
 Initial shipments are targeted at European premium residential installers at a price premium of approximately 35% over standard TOPCon.
 The company projects cost parity with TOPCon by 2028 as production scales.

 Spain Cuts Solar Permitting Time from 12 Months to 30 Days for Residential Systems